eclipse/ice/CONTRIBUTING.md

 * Make sure you use the `-s` flag when committing as explained above.
 * Push your changes to your branch in your forked repository and create a Pull Request.

+## Branch Policy

+ICE features are developed with a one branch per feature policy.
+Do not use your branch for any other feature development.
+This prevents crossing the development streams for different features and accelerates the PR review process.

+Branches should be named in the style of <your name>/<feature name>.
+This scheme makes it easy to quickly identify who is working on a branch and the feature under development.
+A branch named jay/tasks is correctly named, but a branch named tasks-202010 is not.

+Branches should be merged regularly against their parent. ```git merge``` is the preferred merging mechanism to preserve as much history as possible. ```git rebase``` may also be used, but preferrably only for those cases where a rebase is required to fix problems and not solely to squash the history.

 ## Code quality requirements

 All submissions are reviewed for technical merit.
 In addition to a technical review, pull requests are reviewed for code quality to maintain a standard across the code base.
 This includes: